The Safest and Most Dangerous Places in George County, MS: Crime Maps and Statistics

 Is George County, MS Safe?

-The A+ grade indicates that the rate of crime is much lower than that of the average US county.
-George County ranks in the 98th percentile for safety, meaning it is safer than 98% of counties but less safe than 2%.
-This analysis applies only to George County's official city boundaries.
+The A+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where George County's combined rate is much lower than the norm.
+George County sits in the 98th percentile, ahead of 98% of counties and behind 2%.
+The grade covers only George County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in George County is 14.14 per 1,000 residents in the typical year.
-George County Residents generally consider the southeast part of the county to be the safest.
-Your chance of being a victim of crime in George County varies by area - ranging from 1 in 50 in the north areas to 1 in 90 in the southeast.
+The overall crime rate in George County is 14.14 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the county the safest.
+Your chance of being a victim ranges from 1 in 50 in the north areas to 1 in 90 in the southeast.

-When looking at total crime counts (rather than per capita rates), the central parts of George County, MS see the most incidents - about 68 per year.
-In contrast, the northwest part of the county has the fewest, with approximately 21 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of George County, MS report the most crime, about 68 cases per year.
+The northwest part reports the fewest, around 21 per year.

 The Cost of Crime™ in George County, MS

-The total projected cost of crime in George County for 2025 is $4,745,109.
-This translates to approximately $187 per resident and $498 per household.
-On average, crime-related costs account for 0.7% of the median household income in George County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in George County for 2025 is $4,745,109, about $187 per resident and $498 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.8%